 B.A.
 Political Science DePaul University

-I began my teaching career as a visiting professor in September 2001 and joined the tenure track faculty one year later.
+I began my teaching career as a visiting professor in September 2001.
+I fell in love with the college and the quality of life in Vermont and joined the tenure track faculty one year later.
 I came to St. Michael’s College from Chicago where I was a correspondent with The Associated Press.
-I worked as a national editor for The Associated Press broadcast division in Washington D.C.
+I also worked as a national editor for The Associated Press broadcast division in Washington D.C.

-I currently serve as a board member for The Vermont ACLU, Vermont Public Radio, and The Vermont Press Association.
+I currently serve as a board member for The Vermont ACLU, and The Vermont Press Association.
 I work with numerous local organizations and serve the community through her work focusing on the issues of homelessness, poverty and AIDS.

 A Favorite Quote: